robrobbins/RML/README.md

 ##### Arrays as Content

-You can have an array as content in either a tag with no attributes:
+You can have an array as content for a tag.
+Here, with no attributes:

 	RML.div(['I', 'am', 'an', 'array']);